shenwei356/bio/seq/README.md

 seq
 ===

-This package defines a *Seq* type, and provides some basic operations of sequence, like validation of DNA/RNA/Protein sequence and getting reverse complement sequence.
+This package defines `Seq` and `Alphabet` type, and provides some basic operations of sequence, like validation of DNA/RNA/Protein sequence and getting reverse complement sequence.

 This package was inspired by